Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

  <img src="Assets/Screen Shots/Address - Choose New.png" alt="Address Choose new">

-* A user can either choose one of the address shown and the click the 'Use this address' button to take them back to the [Checkout Page](#Checkout-Page)
+* A user can either choose one of the addresses shown and the click the 'Use this address' button to take them back to the [Checkout Page](#Checkout-Page)
 * Cancel and take them back to the [Checkout Page](#Checkout-Page) and the address will not have changed
 * Click on the [Add new address](#New-Address-Lookup) button